libra2org/libra2-core/libra2-move/replay-benchmark/README.md

 ```

 To learn more about the API quotas, see https://developers.aptoslabs.com/docs/api-access/quotas.
-It is possible to increase your quota by creating an API key in Aptos Build.
+It is possible to increase your quota by creating an API key in Libra2 Build.
 In order to do that,
 follow instructions here: https://developers.aptoslabs.com/docs/api-access/api-keys.
 Then, when
 using the tool the key can be specified using `--api-key K` flag.